 Ketamine Was Developed for Human Use

 Ketamine was not originally intended for use as a horse tranquilizer.
-If you look at the history of ketamine you’ll discover it was first used by psychiatrists to address mood disorders and treat alcoholism.
+If you look at the history of ketamine you’ll discover it was first used by psychiatrists to address mood disorders.
 It was then FDA-approved for use as an anesthetic for humans in 1970.

 An anesthetic is a medication to prevent pain from being felt during surgery.
 Anesthetics do this by sedating a person so that they are temporarily unconscious and no sensations are felt.